mstechly/vqf/research/2019_05_08_performance_checks/report/report.md

 I used the same grid sizes as those provided in Table 1 in the original paper.

+Later I have also added results for Nelder-Mead method, but they seem inferior to the BFGS methods, hence I didn't bother with describing them - however, they are available in the `results` directory.

 ### 1. Number differences

 Since differente preprocessing scheme was used, it was not possible to use the exact same number as in the original paper.
 Therefore I decided to choose numbers that required similar amount of resources.
 The only exception were numbers 56153 and 291311, since they used different preprocessing scheme proposed in [Quantum factorization of 56153 with only 4 qubits](https://arxiv.org/pdf/1411.6758.pdf).
 Since the claused proposed in this paper were pretty simple, I hope my implementation is the exact copy of the one from the article.